markcalendario/e-commerce-with-stripe/readme.md

 A simple and plaint E-commerce MERN application with Stripe payment gateway

-The main focus of this project is to implement the payment gateway using Stripe
+The main focus of this project is to implement the payment gateway using Stripe.
 ## Environment Variables

 ### Client Environment